caddyserver/caddy

 QUIC-GO (library)

-Prometheus (library)
+Prometheus Client (library)

-Metrics collection and exposure
+Metrics collection and exposure for monitoring server performance and health

 OpenTelemetry (library)